Travel

 When traveling internationally, students should carry all of these documents in their hand luggage.

-Last updated: August 2023
+Last updated: November 2024

 For PDF files, Adobe Acrobat 5.0 or above is required to view it.
-Adobe Acrobat Reader it's available free from Adobe (link is external)
+Adobe Acrobat Reader it's available free from Adobe (link is external).